AckerlyXu/heima/articles/hdinsight/hdinsight-storm-overview.md

 * Spout components bring data into a topology.
 They emit one or more streams into the topology.

 * Bolt components consume streams emitted from spouts or other bolts.
 Bolts might optionally emit streams into the topology.
-Bolts are also responsible for writing data to external services or storage, such as HDFS, Kafka, or HBase.
+Bolts are also responsible for writing data to external services or storage, such as HDFS, or HBase.

 ## Ease of creation